abarker/typped/doc/sphinx_docs/dispatching.rst

 In this example the ``PrattParser`` class is extended by creating a subclass with additional methods.
 It is not strictly necessary to create a subclass, however.
-An ordinary function could be used, just renaming the ``self`` variable to something like ``parser`` and then explicitly passing in a parser instance when calling it.
-Extending the class has the advantage that the newer methods are accessed in the same way as the built-in ones and are in the parser instance's namespace.
+An ordinary function can also be used just by renaming the ``self`` variable to something like ``parser`` and then explicitly passing in a parser instance when calling it.
+Extending the class has the advantage that the newer methods are accessed in the same way as the built-in ones and can be easily accessed in the parser instance's namespace.

 In this example the method ``def_stdfun_lookahead`` is added to the ``PrattParser``.
-(This is only an example, since the ``PrattParser`` class already has a ``def_stdfun`` method which uses lookahead and also incorporates types, etc.)  Before calling this method all of the tokens involved must have already been defined along with their labels (via the ``def_token`` method).
+This is only an example, since the ``PrattParser`` class already has a ``def_stdfun`` method which uses lookahead and also incorporates types, etc.  Before calling this method all of the tokens involved must have already been defined along with their labels (via the ``def_token`` method).
 Ignored whitespace tokens must also have been defined already.
 The lpar, rpar, and comma tokens must already have been defined as literal tokens (via the ``def_literal`` method).

-Recall that the head-handler will be called to process a subexpression starting from the beginning.
+Recall that the head-handler function will be called to process a subexpression starting from the beginning.
 That head-handler is then responsible for parsing the full subexpression -- though it can itself call ``recursive_parse`` to parse sub-subexpressions.
-We are defining a head-handler that only matches a function name in the case when the peek token is an lpar with no intervening space.
+We are defining a head-handler that only matches a function name in the case where the peek token is an lpar with no intervening space.

 ..
 TODO: Keep up-to-date with the code in latest version from Python file